mobitechs/ParcelWala/mock_data_handle_doc/SIMPLE_MOCK_GUIDE.md

         }
     }

-    // Same pattern for all other methods...
+    // Same pattern for all Other methods...
 }
 ```